Namdang0901/Scan-Plan-Pro-HMI/README.md

 colcon build
 source install/setup.bash

-3. Move to the moveit_ws, build and source the package by following the order:
+3. Move to the ur_ws, build and source the package by following the order:

 export MAKEFLAGS="-j8"
 colcon build --executor sequential